 Marie was born in Lima, Peru, the daughter of a Peruvian father and American mother.
 She moved to the United States at the age of 9, and grew up in Summit, New Jersey.
 She completed her BA in Russian Language and Literature at Northwestern University, her MA in Linguistics and Sociolinguistics at Hong Kong University, and earned a certificate of scholarship (Mandarin language) at Yale University in China.

 She began her career in book publishing, becoming Vice President and Senior Editor at both Harcourt Brace and Simon & Schuster publishers in New York.
 In 1993, she started work at The Washington Post as Deputy Editor of the book review section, “Book World.”
 She was promoted to Editor in Chief of that section, a position she held for 10 years.
-Because Washington is one of the major book markets and because the Post’s reviews affect so many distinguished authors, in 2008 “Washingtonian” magazine called her one of the Most Powerful People in Washington.
+Because Washington is one of the major book markets and because the Post’s reviews affect so many distinguished authors and politicians, in 2008 “Washingtonian” magazine called her one of the Most Powerful People in Washington.
 In 2009, she was Northwestern University’s Alumna of the Year.
 Currently, she continues to write for The Washington Post, has been a guest op-ed columnist at the New York Times, directs all programming for the National Book Festival as well as many literary events at the Library of Congress.
 In 2019, she became the Literary Director of the Library of Congress.

-Marie has served on the board of directors of the National Book Critics Circle and the National Association of Hispanic Journalists.
-She is currently on the boards of the American Writers Museum, the Authors Guild, the PEN/Faulkner Foundation, the Leon Levy Biography Center, and the Virginia Quarterly Review, as well as the Scholars Council of the Kluge Center at the Library of Congress.
+Marie has served on the board of directors of the National Book Critics Circle and the National Association of Hispanic Journalists, as well as the Scholars Council of the Kluge Center at the Library of Congress.
+She is currently on boards of PEN America, the United States Southern Command, the American Writers Museum, the Authors Guild, the PEN/Faulkner Foundation, the Leon Levy Biography Center, and the Virginia Quarterly Review.
 For many years, she has directed events for international festivals at the Kennedy Center.
 She has been a judge and chair for the Pulitzer Prize and the National Book Award as well as for the National Book Critics Circle.
 Her commentary has been published in numerous publications throughout the Americas and Europe.